Hyperbolic Graph Neural Networks: A Review of Methods and Applications: Challenges and Opportunities

 \section{Challenges and Opportunities}

-Although we have witnessed the rapid development and achievements of HGNNs in recent years, there are still issues and challenges that need better solutions. \cite{peng2021hyperbolic} discussed several open problems which are also shared by HGNNs.
-In this section, we further summarize several challenges in the HGNN community, which also provides opportunities for future study.
+Despite the rapid progress of HGL in recent years, several open challenges remain that require more effective solutions.
+The existing survey~\cite{peng2021hyperbolic} discussed several open problems that are also shared by HGL.
+In this section, we further summarize several challenges in the HGL community, which also provide opportunities for future study.